daggerok/daggerok.github.io/src/blog/2023-ICT/README.md

 ### February 15, 2023 ES Session Review
 [February 15, 2023 ES Session Review](https://www.youtube.com/watch?v=SSWN6YSVyFY)

-NDOG (New Day Opening Gap) is price in between 5pm market close and 6pm market open its a reference point where algorithm will refer and come back later.
+NDOG (New Day Opening Gap) is price in between 5pm market close and 6pm market open it's a reference point where algorithm will refer and come back later.

 The Bodies tell the story, the Wicks do the damage.

-If we expect that market is going to be hard to read (for example due to high impact news), we can trade on 7:00am-8:30am to utilize that interval during pre-market before news driver (medium to high impact news) and expect that we can reach our target at 8:30am
+If we expect that market is going to be hard to read (for example due to high impact news), we can trade on 7:00am-8:30am to utilize that interval during pre-market before news driver (medium to high impact news) and expect that we can reach our target at 8:30am.

 Symmetrical market is when for example we have lower low in NQ and ES and higher high on DXY.
 This is we want to see to trade, if at any time we see non-symmetrical market we want to step away because of sentiment shift unfolding.
 Example: if we for example cannot see dollar index higher high when it was expected - it's a dollar index divergence, and it's a signal for  smart money, so they probably will seek for liquidity (external - Buyside or internal - 50% of dealer range, bearish gaps or blocks...)

 Buy model on last hour macro 15:15-15:45 after stops (liquidity) has been taken is not a Market Maker Buy Model is when market starts booking higher price until we get a pool of liquidity (Buyside liquidity) or premium inefficiency (FVG SiBi)

 Order Block it's a Change in the State of Delivery.
 Order block start on opening price of consecutive sets of down close candles after its validation.